 For me, transparency is the key to a long and successful career, especially if you have chosen an older target market.
 It seems odd to me when I speak to someone I sold an annuity to 20 years ago now, and their memory of exactly how they can use the benefits seems fuzzy, But 20 years ago is a long time especially when they were then 60 and now 80, time has a way of adding confusion and cluttering our memories.

 Transparency isn’t just for our clients and prospects; it is for us as agents also.
 Being completely honest and transparent makes us better agents, and it allows us to make the recommendation that makes sense and will stand up against a future family or legal challenge.

 Whether it starts in 2017 or a few years later, it will happen.
 Maybe compensation will pour over into other financial arenas.
 Also, an example is the mortgage business.
 I have a family member who runs a large mortgage business, and he has shown me how compensation works, and it is quite staggering.
 I wonder if disclosure in their field would stop folks from applying for a mortgage.

 Annuity surrender charges: If an annuity you are suggesting carries a surrender charge, that contractual section needs to be fully disclosed and in lots of different ways.
-But disclosing it also allows you to explain the options to avoid surrender penalties, such as how a prospect can assess their funds and under what rules.
+But revealing it also allows you to explain the options to avoid surrender penalties, such as how a prospect can assess their funds and under what rules.
 Being transparent here is essential.

 Remember the rule: If you want to enjoy the benefits this annuity provides, you must allow the insurance company to hold your funds.

 Yield calculation: Probably nothing is quite as confusing as for how the yield is calculated on a Fixed Indexed Annuity (FIA).
 But things are getting better, and insurance companies are streamlining the actual information process.
 But we as agents must make sure our prospects and clients understand caps, participation rates, and the “fine” print.